 Frequently Asked Questions

 Classics is widely recognized as a rigorous and dynamic discipline that attracts highly capable, intellectually curious students and provides them with significant training in the arts of analysis and communication.
 Thus, a Classics degree can distinguish students applying to competitive positions or professional schools.
-This report from the Association of American Colleges & Universities on Liberal Arts degrees and their value in the employment market makes a strong case for the qualifications that majors such as Classics will yield.

 In short, Classics provides a diversity of perspectives and a wide range of opportunities for developing intellectual rigor, imaginative thinking, and personal initiative: the very traits that prepare students to succeed in whatever path they choose in life.